alex-lt-kong/the-nitty-gritty/csharp/README.md

     1. Run `dotnet new sln --name <solution name>` to create a solution file (Having a solution is not a must to just compile a project, but C#'s Intellisense needs it to function)
-    1. Run ` dotnet new console --name <project name>` to create a C# project file for a C# console program
+    1. Run `dotnet new console --name <project name>` to create a C# project file for a C# console program
-    1. Run `dotnet sln add MyProject.csproj` to add the C# project to the solution
+    1. Run `dotnet sln add <project name>.csproj` to add the C# project to the solution
+    * This may not work for WinForm program as VS Code does not appear to come with a WYSIWYG editor.

+* To build a project:
+    1. Run `dotnet publish --configuration <Debug/Release>`
+    1. Run `dotnet publish --configuration <Debug/Release> --runtime win-x64 -p:PublishReadyToRun=true` with ReadyToRun enabled.